jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 ---
 ### Version 0.2.5 (Stable) - TBA
 - New Feature: Implemented the new insert time tuple query
+- Improvement: Added the newest inserted tuple timestamp to the Storage interface

 ### Version 0.2.4 (Stable) - 23.04.2017
 - New Feature: Support multiple storage locations